bubbleboy14/cantools/README.md

                           add symlinks to project and configure version control path exclusion (if desired)

-NB: it should never be necessary to specify --cantools_path, as this is derived from the __file__ property (the location of the ctinit script, init.py).
+NB: it may be necessary to specify --cantools_path.
+Normally, this is derived from the __file__ property (the location of the ctinit script, init.py).
+However, if the package lives in your Python dist-packages (as with 'easy_install', as well as 'setup.py install'), it does not contain the client-side files necessary for an end-to-end web application, and these files therefore cannot be symlinked into your new project.
+In these cases, indicate --cantools_path (the path to the cloned cantools repository on your computer), and everything should work fine.

 ## ctstart